Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/05-authtest-create.md

 ### Analysis
 1. We will be using an input field in the DOM for this exercise, so we will grab whatever string that a user passes into that field.
 2. We package that value up into an object.
-Notice that this is similar to what we did with Postman when posting data to this route.
+Notice that this object is similar in syntax to what we did with Postman when posting data.
 3. Note that we are identifying this method as a POST request.
-If you are struggling with request problems, it's a good idea to take a look at your HTTP verb.
+If you are struggling with request problems, it's a good idea to take a look at your HTTP verb and make sure that you are using the right one.
+Since the server endpoint requires a POST request, we have to send the data as a POST request.
+GET would not work because we did not write our server endpoint as a GET request.
 4. We package up the object as a JSON string and add it to the body of our request.
+The `JSON.stringify()` method will take a JS object and convert it into JSON.

 <hr />